After No Response

 Here are two follow up emails you can send.

 If you notice that a prospect is re-opening my email or proposal, you can send the email below.
-Using HubSpot Sales Free, you can get notifications whenever a prospect opens your email.
+Using HubSpot's free sales tools, you can get notifications whenever a prospect opens your email.
 Sound useful?
 It is.
 One of our customers closed a $100,000 deal from capitlizing on an email notification.

 Last we chatted, you requested that I get in touch in November.
 I may be a month early, but I figured it’d be worth checking-in.